sib-swiss/NGS-introduction-training/docs/group_work.md

     minimap2 \
     -a \
     -x [PARAMETER] \
-    -G [PARAMETER] \
     [REFERENCE].fa \
     [FASTQFILE].fastq.gz \
     | samtools sort \
     | samtools view -bh > [OUTPUT].bam
     ```

-!!! hint "Intron sizes"
-    Check out the the intron sizes of CACNA1C in e.g. IGV or UCSC genome browser.
-How does that relate to the parameter `-G`?

-!!! hint "More resources"
-    Need e.g. a gtf file?
-Here's the [ensembl page](https://www.ensembl.org/Homo_sapiens/Info/Index)

 ## :fontawesome-solid-disease: Project 3: Short-read RNA-seq of mice.